 With the Loving Tan formula, you let it sit for 2 hours (it drys almost right away) and then hop in the shower to rinse it off.
-The tan continues to build over the next few hours.
+The Tan continues to build over the next few hours.

-Our Content is Inspired by Our Readers
+Our Style Content is Inspired by Our Readers

 Our readership inspires all of our posts and is not sponsored or paid for by brands or retailers.

 Recommendations are based on my experience as a personal stylist and wardrobe consultant for over a decade.
 I worked with busy, down-to-earth women who wanted to look chic and feel confident but were often confused by so much of retail.

 Some links are affiliate links, which means if you purchase via our site, we receive a small commission.

-If you enjoy our content and would like to help us grow, please consider following on Instagram and join our Private Facebook Group to access more advice and exclusive in-depth conversations with other like-minded women.
+If you enjoy our content and would like to help us grow, please follow on Instagram and join our Private Facebook Group to access more advice and exclusive in-depth conversations with other like-minded women.